 Pour the pumpkin bread batter into a greased pan and bake for 50-60 minutes, until a toothpick inserted into the center comes out clean.
 If the pumpkin spice bread starts browning too quickly, cover it loosely with aluminum foil after 30 minutes and continue baking.

 Now comes the hard part, waiting for it to cool.
 This moist pumpkin bread smells incredible as it bakes, but it needs to cool and firm up before you cut into it.
-The pumpkin bread recipe actually becomes more moist as it rests over time, which means it’s even better the second day (if you have any left by then).
+This pumpkin bread actually becomes more moist as it rests over time, which means it’s even better the second day (if you have any left by then).

 The pumpkin spice bread can be stored in the fridge for up to 5 days, but be sure to bring it to room temperature before serving so it’s perfectly soft and moist.
 It can also be frozen and thawed overnight, so I like to double the recipe and always have some extra whenever the pumpkin spice craving hits.